 Digital Object Identifier (DOI)

 Dobson, Deborah E.; Kamhawi, Shaden; Lawyer, Phillip; Turco, Salvatore J.; Beverley, Stephen M.; and Sacks, David L., "Leishmania major survival in selective Phlebotomus papatasi sand fly vector requires a specific SCG-encoded lipophosphoglycan galactosylation pattern" (2010).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 21.